-This leads to a functional equation for $R_n$ which can be exploited to give a meromorphic extension of $R_n$ as a distribution-valued function of $n$.
-This fact was famously applied by Rossi and Vergne in their proof of the analytic extension of the holomorphic discrete series \cite{rossi-vergne}.
+This leads to a functional equation for $R_n$ that can be exploited to give a meromorphic extension of $R_n$ as a distribution-valued function of $n$, a fact famously applied by Rossi--Vergne in their proof of the analytic extension of the holomorphic discrete series \cite{rossi-vergne}.
 The implications of these connections for the representation theory of supergroups will be investigated in a forthcoming paper.

 Let us give a brief synopsis of the paper's contents.
 In Section \ref{sec:two}, we give the basic setup for the statement and proof of the superbosonisation formula, introducing the relevant supergroups and the functionals which define both sides of the equation.
 We give a proof of the identity in \thmref{Th}{sbos}, up to the computation of the Laplace transform $\LT(T_n)$ of the right-hand side, which is deferred to Section \ref{sec:lap-conical}.
 In that section, we actually discuss more generally the so-called conical superfunctions attached to $\Omega$, and determine their Laplace transforms.
 The main step is the explicit determination of the Gindikin $\Gamma$ function $\Gamma_\Omega$, in \thmref{Th}{gamma}.